nhm-herpetology/genomic-disparity/Drosophila-uces/README.md

 ![no-vi-c5](https://github.com/nhm-herpetology/genomic-disparity/blob/main/Drosophila-uces/no-vi-c5.jpg)

 These comparisons provide some clear explanations for the observed patterns of genomic disparity.
-We can also see that those species and indiviudals close to one another in multivariate space have highly conserved landmark placements.
+We can also see that those species and individuals close to one another in multivariate space have highly conserved landmark placements.
 For example, the two individuals of _Drosophila virilia_ and _Drosophila americana_ + _Drosophila novamexicana_.

 ![vi-vi-c5](https://github.com/nhm-herpetology/genomic-disparity/blob/main/Drosophila-uces/vi-vi-c5.jpg)